fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/core-values.md

 The values that are transmitted to us without our awareness in the environments we live in, work in, or spend time in may be certain values.
 We need to be aware of these and know that they are actually the values of society or our neighborhood.

-It’s not about **ignoring** these values but being **aware of their existence** and managing them consciously.
+It's not about **ignoring** these values but being **aware of their existence** and managing them consciously.
 When we can distinguish between environment values and our own core values, we can make much more authentic decisions.

 ### 2. Need Masking

-In my work, I've observed that the desire for a value one doesn’t have is actually related to a need.
+In my work, I've observed that the desire for a value one doesn't have is actually related to a need.
 A clear example of this came when working with a teammate.

 I conducted two values exercises with a colleague three months apart.
 In the first exercise, **health** was not listed as a value.
 However, in the second exercise, **health** and **family** were directly at the top of the list.
 When we compared the results together, he said that both he and his mother had health problems.

 According to my conclusion, if there is a value we want to be fulfilled or whose lack we feel, we may find it in our list at the end of the work as a **need mask**.

-Therefore, when interpreting values, it’s necessary to consider environmental conditions and temporary effects.
+Therefore, when interpreting values, it's necessary to consider environmental conditions and temporary effects.
 I believe that by cleaning out our lists of needs, we can reach our core values.

 ## Closing Remark

 Values are concepts that influence our decision-making and choices.
 Being aware of them and using them correctly will support us in making a difference in life.

 Accepting that values can change over time is a natural part of growth.
-According to my hypothesis, if an individual’s values transform at least once over time, this indicates that their ability to adapt to life and communicate remains alive.
+According to my hypothesis, if an individual's values transform at least once over time, this indicates that their ability to adapt to life and communicate remains alive.

 I would like to thank the [SRL Danışmanlık](https://linkedin.com/company/srl-danışmanlık/) team for contributing to the shaping of this writing, my colleagues who participated in my work, and all my student friends.